 - ➤ It is prohibited for any student to wear clothing items which advertise alcoholic beverages, sexual pictures, drugs, tobacco, obscene, crude or suggestive messages or use of profanity.
-Designs or insignias that are part of a haircut, satanic symbols, gang-related badges, insignias and colors are prohibited. - No logos or symbols, camouflage (jackets/shirts/shorts/pants/shoes/ (no camouflage of any type) or any attire which denigrate social or ethnic groups are prohibited. - Female students' dresses shall be no shorter than three inches above the knee and must not violate any standard set by MCSD and Kendrick High School. - Students are not allowed to wear tops that expose undergarments. - ➤ No leggings/jeggings/tights/yoga pants are allowed, unless worn underneath a top/dress/skirt no more than three inches above the knee. - No see through shirts/blouse tops, no sagging pants, and T-shirts/blouse that expose the stomach/arm pits area are allowed. - ➤ Both male and female students may wear pants with holes on or below the knee.
+Designs or insignias that are part of a haircut, satanic symbols, gang-related badges, insignias and colors are prohibited. - No logos or symbols, camouflage (jackets/shirts/shorts/pants/shoes/ (no camouflage of any type) or any attire which denigrate social or ethnic groups are prohibited. - Female students' dresses shall be no shorter than three inches above the knee and must not violate any standard set by MCSD and Kendrick High School. - Students are not allowed to wear tops that expose undergarments. - No leggings/jeggings/tights/yoga/biker pants or shorts are allowed, unless worn underneath a top/dress/skirt no more than three inches above the knee. - No see through shirts/blouse tops, no sagging pants, and T-shirts/blouse that expose the stomach/arm pits area are not allowed. - No bodycon/sheer/biker/spandex dresses or one piece bodysuit. - ➤ Both male and female students may wear pants with holes on or below the knee.
 No holes are permitted to be worn on the thigh, hip and/or buttocks area.
 No skin can be visible when wearing pants with holes.
-Leggings and/or tights may be worn underneath pants to prevent skin from showing. - Both male and female students may wear Sweat Pants and/or Jogging pants. - Students shall not dress, groom, or wear or use emblems, insignias, badges or other symbols where the effect thereof is to distract unreasonably the attention of other students or otherwise to cause a disruption/interference with the operation of the school.
+Leggings and/or tights may be worn underneath pants to prevent skin from showing. - ➤ Both male and female students may wear Sweat Pants and/or Jogging pants. - > No Sunglasses are to be worn/allowed for both male and female students. - Blankets used for outerwear is prohibited at school. - No shower caps, hats, durags or bonnets are allowed at school.

+Students shall not dress, groom, or wear or use emblems, insignias, badges or other symbols where the effect thereof is to distract unreasonably the attention of other students or otherwise to cause a disruption/interference with the operation of the school.
 Wearing of jeans/pants is permitted for both males and females.
 However, all students must wear pants/ jeans on or above the waist (No Sagging).
 Note: Male students are required to wear belts regardless if the pants fit or not.
 Students found in violation of the above dress code(s) will face the following consequences.